-"administrative tribunal" means an independent entity established by legislation to make quasi-judicial decisions or to resolve disputes that is included on the classification list of administrative tribunals maintained by the Appointee Remuneration Committee.
+"administrative tribunal" means an independent entity established by legislation to make quasi-judicial decisions or to resolve disputes to which this directive applies and is included on the classification list of administrative tribunals maintained by the Appointee Remuneration Committee.

 "appointee" means an individual appointed to an administrative tribunal or regulatory board by the Lieutenant Governor in Council, the minister, or another individual with delegated authority.